EnactProtocol/encat-spec-and-tools/docs/SPEC.md

 ## Schema Fields

+These fields define input and output structure in the YAML frontmatter, enabling validation and helping AI models use tools correctly.

 ### `inputSchema`
 - **Type:** `object` (JSON Schema)
 - **Description:** Defines the structure and validation for tool input parameters